brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 So I found and installed `git-watch`, a script that monitors my blog directory and automatically commits and pushes to both by Blot remote and my GitHub remote on every file save.
 But I wanted this to run always, just like Dropbox did.

-Thankfully, it's easy to wrap shell scripts into Automater actions - just open Automater, click "new application" and add a "run shell script action."
+Thankfully, it's easy to wrap shell scripts into Automater actions -- just open Automater, click "new application" and add a "run shell script action."

-I had to
+[!
+I had to update my PATH environmental variable in this script to my `brew` directory because it does not automatically source my local `.zshrc`.

-And when you do so, you even get this little UI in your menu bar
+When you do so, you even get this cool little icon in your menu bar telling you an Automater action is running in the background, so I can verify it is running.

+(I do want to pump `stderr` out as a notification somewhere, though, because sometimes there are conflicts I have to manually go in and fix.)

 [^1] Several of my friends have asked me to use Google Docs for sharing drafts.
 I don't like this because it's so widely different from my usual Markdown workflows.